geoelements/geoelements.github.io/_posts/blog/2021-01-02-rules-of-engagement.md

 - What is blocked, and
 - What is your plan for the next two days.

- This quick status updates allows us to identify any potentially blocking aspect of your research sooner and we can have a deep-dive meeting to resolve issues.
+ These quick status updates allow us to identify soon any aspect that you are having difficulties with or potentially blocking your research progress.
+We can immediately have a deep-dive meeting to resolve issues.

-### Deep-dive Meetings
+### Deep dive meetings
-We’ll have at least one deep-dive meeting every two weeks and should be booked online [https://calendly.com/krishnakut/30min](https://calendly.com/krishnakut/30min).
-These deep-dive meetings can be as frequent, if you feel stuck or at least once every two weeks.
+All meetings should be booked online [https://calendly.com/krishnakut/30min](https://calendly.com/krishnakut/30min).
+These deep-dive meetings can be as frequent as you like if you feel stuck.
+But at minimum, we should meet once every two weeks.
 All meetings should have an agenda and a Google doc describing the updates, questions on Asana Meeting Agenda.
-Please make sure the documents are available at least two hours before the meeting.
+Please make sure the documents are available at least two hours before the meeting to prepare for our meeting, and the discussion is more productive.
+Sending documents beforehand eliminates the need to update me on your progress, and we can dive straight to the problem at hand.
 Please create an agenda with the following outline:

 - How may I help you?
 - To discuss